Sebastian-Fitzner/mangony/README.md

 - default: `null`

 You can pass your own Browser-Sync instance.

+### devServer.bsEnabled

+- default: `true`

+You can disable browser-sync.

 ### devServer.bsOptions